 And, then I miss it all over again.

-So, this year, before the sunflowers wilt and the fireflies fly away, I am going to take a nod from Deepak Chopra – one he blessed me with in a recent interview.
+So, this year, before the sunflowers wilt and the fireflies fly away, I am going to take a nod from Deepak Chopra – one he blessed me with in a recent interview for a magazine story.
 He told me, “Be here now.
 This.
 Right now.”
 Because, whether in a blissful infatuation or burning out in a blistering sweat, all we ever have is now.
 And, summer is a red-hot and liberating lover.
 This season has so much to teach us about boldly stepping out and stripping the layers of our inhibitions.
 So, let us be alert to its mantras.
 Let us feel the burn and create lasting memories that we will one day wish to call upon and swim inside of once again.

 Below are 44 reasons to commence your summer love affair...